isomerpages/imda-codesg/_infocomm-media-clubs-cca/LEARN: Tech and Media Courses/LEARN Roadmaps.md

 IMDA partners with industry leaders to develop industry-backed learning roadmaps to develop proficiency in the domain through the partners’ materials and platform.
 To cater to different interests, IMDA also offers tech and media courses in a broad spectrum of topics through our training partners.

-Each school i supported with up to 2 courses annually, where the training cost is fully funded by IMDA*.
+Each school is supported with up to 2 courses annually, where the training cost is fully funded by IMDA*.
 The training will be conducted at the school premises, during the CCA hours.
 Where hardware is required, schools can work with the training providers to procure the hardware at their own expense.

 [DOWNLOAD THE INFORMATION KIT HERE](https://go.gov.sg/learn-roadmaps-infokit22-23)